Unexpectedly Exceed Expectations

 Spend Your Money Wisely

 As Annie Mueller writes on American Express's Open Forum, "There's thrifty and there's cheap.
 Which one are you?"
 In her article entitled Where to Save and Where to Spend, Mueller explains that cheap doesn't mean smart.
-Smart is making good decisions with your money, spending where you need to and saving where you can without sacrificing the quality of your business.
-Read Where to Save and Where to Spend now on American Express' Open Forum website for more details.
+Smart is making good decisions with your money, spending where you need to, and saving where you can without sacrificing the quality of your business.

 Think Ahead and Implement a Business Recovery Plan